blackhan-software/avalanche-cli/README.md

 When you run a node, you can require that API calls have an authorization token attached.
 This API manages the creation and revocation of authorization tokens.
 See: https://docs.avax.network/v1.0/en/api/auth

 ```
-auth change-password                              Change this node’s authorization token password.
-Any authorization to..
+auth change-password                              Change this node's authorization token password.
+Any author..
-auth new-token                                    Creates a new authorization token that grants access to one or more A..
+auth new-token                                    Creates a new authorization token that grants access to one..
 auth revoke-token                                 Revoke a previously generated token.
-The given token will no longer g..
+The given token will n..
 ```

 ## [AVM (X-Chain) API](https://docs.ava.network/v1.0/en/api/avm)